 Advertisements for Infertility: Using Reproductive Desire to Reinforce Gender Roles

 In media narratives, becoming a mother is portrayed as a pleasant, exciting, and intriguing experience.
-The motherhood myth is ingrained in wider patriarchal structures, which causes a naturalised link between mothering and women.
+The motherhood myth is ingrained in wider patriarchal structures, which causes a naturalized link between mothering and women.
 Despite a wide range of cultural and societal shifts in women's wants over the course of the 20th century, parenting and reproduction have continued to take precedence over other traditionally assigned responsibilities for women.

-In her edited book, Infertility Around the Globe, anthropologist and novelist Marcia C. Inhorn writes, "Making babies is how women are supposed to build adult identities throughout the world, and in non-Western "developing" civilizations the gendered ramifications of infertility can be deadly."
+In her edited book, Infertility Around the Globe, anthropologist and novelist Marcia C. Inhorn writes, "Making babies is how women are supposed to build adult identities throughout the world, and in non-Western 'developing' civilizations the gendered ramifications of infertility can be deadly."
 This is also true of the socio-cultural fabric of India, where motherhood is elevated to the point where a woman without one is viewed as "fragmented."

 The gender performances of mothering are affected by these parenting ideas.
 In the setting of infertile women in society, dominant conceptions of parenthood become problematic.
-Since infertility entails the inability to fulfil a desired social role, the presence of infertility is conveyed not by the presence of pathological symptoms but rather by the absence of a desirable state.
+Since infertility entails the inability to fulfill a desired social role, the presence of infertility is conveyed not by the presence of pathological symptoms but rather by the absence of a desirable state.
 The ability to bear children determines the value of women's life in many communities, both past and contemporary.
-In India, childlessness is strongly encouraged.
+In India, childlessness is strongly discouraged.

-Infertility is a condition where the social construction of health and illness is maybe even more apparent than it is in other conditions.
+Infertility is a condition where the social construction of health and illness is perhaps even more apparent than it is in other conditions.
 This critical viewpoint clarifies how an infertility diagnosis is markedly burdened with negative connotations and qualifies as a disability.
 As a result of this "invisible impairment" within the cultural construction of gendered reproduction, fertility clinics have become increasingly popular in India.
 A significant socio-cultural discourse on gender roles, motherhood, body politics, and the burgeoning fertility industry in India is called into question by the medicalization of infertility.

 Capitalism performs best when it observes people's most valued desires and tailors this information to keep consumerism in motion.
 The market for assisted reproduction technology employs dynamic advertising methods through the employment of street hoardings, wall advertisements, posters with exquisite designs, fantastic websites, and media, print, and institutional advertisements.